wajahatabbas27/Amazon-2.0-E-commerce/README.md

 - add uri localhost - 3000
 - and also the redirect uri, where we get the actual error!
 - save the adding things then check again after signing in its working fine!
+- also getting the error after deployment for the clientid.
+- we were missing something

+## getting the error after deployment for the clientid

+- Basically we have environment variables we have to upload those environment variables to vercel to avoid the error.

 ## Firebase